loasq2671-creator/123444/README.md

     end })

 local function sendTradeRequest(targetName)
-    if not targetName then notify("Trade", "No target.", 2, "Warning"); return end local target = Players:FindFirstChild(targetName)
+    if not targetName then notify("Trade", "No target.", 2, "warning"); return end local target = Players:FindFirstChild(targetName)
-    if not target then notify("Trade", "Player not found.", 2, "Warning"); return end local sent = false
+    if not target then notify("Trade", "Player not found.", 2, "warning"); return end local sent = false
     for _, r in ipairs(DW.tradeRemotes) do
         if r:IsA("RemoteEvent") then